jakob-david/numeric_option_pricing/README.md

 ### Explicit and Implicit Finite Difference Method

 Figure 8 shows the results of the explicit and implicit finite difference methods.
-In contrast to the tree methods the finite dirrefence methods need to evaluate multiple spot prices in order to work.
-This is because in order to make an approximation of the derivative of the stock price one needs multiple spot prices.
-This is potentually more computational costly but also provides the ability to evaluate the methds on more than one spot price.
-As can be seen immediately, the explicit method not only fails to converge but actually diverges when the time step is not sufficiently small, as is well known.
-In contrast, the implicit method demonstrates good convergence toward the correct solution.
+Unlike the tree methods, finite difference methods require evaluating multiple spot prices to approximate the derivatives of the stock price.
+While this can be more computationally costly, it also allows the methods to be applied across multiple spot prices simultaneously.
+As can be seen, the explicit method fails to converge and may even diverge if the time step is too large, as is well known.
+In contrast, the implicit method exhibits good convergence toward the correct solution.

 <div style="display: flex; justify-content: space-between;" align="center">
     <img src="./zz_pictures_for_readme/picture_09_explicit_fd.png" alt="Explicit Finite Difference Method" width="45%"/>